astropy/astropy/docs/development/releasing.rst

 The primary modifications to the release procedure are:

-* When entering the new version number, instead of just removing the ``.dev``, enter "1.2b1" or "1.2rc1".
+* When entering tagging the release, include a ``b?`` or ``rc??`` suffix after the version number, e.g. "1.2b1" or "1.2rc1".
 It is critical that you follow this numbering scheme (``x.yb#`` or ``x.y.zrc#``), as it will ensure the release is ordered "before" the main release by various automated tools, and also tells PyPI that this is a "pre-release."
-* Do *not* do the step of adding ``.dev`` in the "back to development" stage.
-  If an RC goes well, there is no need for a "dev" stage, as the same version will be released with only minor doc updates, and strings like "x.yrcz.dev" confuse some version number parsing tools.
 * Do not do steps in :ref:`post-release-procedure`.

 Once a release candidate is available, create a new Wiki page under